msoeken/kitty/README.md

 const auto carry = ternary_majority( a, b, c );
 ```

-One can use `static_truth_table` instead of `dynamic_truth_table`, if the number of variables are known at compile-time.
+One can use `static_truth_table` instead of `dynamic_truth_table`, if the number of variables is known at compile-time.
 The interface stays the same.

 ```c++
 #include <kitty/kitty.hpp>